cloudigrade/cloudigrade/docs/dev-cloudtrail-initial-setup.rst

 #. copy your queue ARN and save it for use later in the setup
 #. with your queue still selected, click on the "Permissions" tab
 #. click "Edit Policy Document (Advanced)"
-#. click JSON to switch to the text editor.
 #. replace the contents of the text editor with the following:

    .. code-block:: json